ndiego/icon-block/readme.txt

 Currently, the Icon Block does not include its own library of icons for users to choose from.
 If that's what you are looking for, my apologies.
 The there are many other icon blocks out there that have this functionality.

 Instead, this plugin allows you to render **any** SVG-based icon by simply copy/pasting the code into the icon textarea!
 See the screenshots for reference.
-This give you complete flexibility and allows you to use practically any icon you want.
-A great source for free SVG icons is Google's Material Icons project.
+This gives you complete flexibility and allows you to use practically any icon you want.
+A great source for free SVG icons is Google's Material Icons project, Font Awesome, and Iconic, just to name a few.

 = Why is my icon not changing color? =